karlitos/Applications-overview-tooltip-NG/README.md

-Applications-overview-tooltip-NG
+Applications overview tooltip
 ====================================

 Gnome shell extension.
 Shows a tooltip over applications icons on applications overview.

+Credits :
-All credits for the initial functionality goes to the original author Franco Bianconi.
+2012,2013 Original author Franco Bianconi.

-I updated his extension, so it is compatible with Gnome-shell 3.10 and 3.12, which makes it incompatible gnome-shell <= 3.8.
-I also added some new features and settings, which can be adjusted with preferences-dialog.
-For this reason i decided to fork the extension and call it "new generation".
-Users of Gnome <= 3.8 shall use the version from extensions.gnome.org or https://github.com/fbianconi.
+2014 Updated and upgraded by Karel Macha

-By default the extension shows now also the application-description in the tooltip-label if provided.
+By default the extension shows the application-description in the tooltip-label if provided.
 The description is the one from the .desktop file of the application.
 The tooltips are always displayed, even if the text under the icon in the app-overview is not cut-off/elipsized.

-Those settings and some other can be adjuset in preferences dialog in the gnome-tweakutility.
+Those settings and some other can be adjuset in preferences dialog in the gnome-tweakutility or extensions.gnome.org.

 ## Known bugs: